KevinChris/ContentResolverSample/README.md

 Here Content Provider and Content Resolver are separate applications.

-Before looking at this repository kindly check my [Content Provider Sample Respository] (https://github.com/KevinChris/ContentProviderSample).
+Before looking at this repository kindly check my [ContentProviderSample Respository] (https://github.com/KevinChris/ContentProviderSample).
 Using ContentResolverSample application I'm fetching the data of ContentProviderSample application.

+# Developed By

+Kevin Chris